 However, if you have significant unsecured debt (for example, credit card debt, medical debt or personal loans), bankruptcy can provide significant advantages.
 These debts are typically discharged in bankruptcy.

-A bankruptcy attorney can help you navigate this process and end creditor harassment.
+A Kentucky bankruptcy attorney can help you navigate this process and end creditor harassment.
 Once you have a clean slate, you can rebuild your credit and financial profile.

 How Do I Qualify for Bankruptcy?

 In order to qualify for bankruptcy, you must meet some strict eligibility requirements.